AshciR/group-chat-digest/README.md

 ```

 ## How to run
-You can run the application as a docker container with the following.
+You can run the application as a docker containers with the following.
 ```shell
 docker run
 -e TELEGRAM_API_KEY=<key> \